robinbramdata/futurejobsai/jobs/executive-leader.md

 2. Incorrect Information
 3. Privacy of person entering the information and privacy of the information entered
 4. Algorithimic discrimination protection regarding suggestions tailored to me
-5. Explanation of recommendations or stats.
+5. Explanation of recommendations
-6. Humans do not do 30% of the work
+6. Eliminate 30% of Human work